 2006 proved to be the year in which Daisuke Ono started to be recognized for his talent.

 Being cast and doing an amazing performance in the popular series The Melancholy of Haruhi as Itsuki Koizumi, made him stood out among the cast.

 Ono‘s name started to be one to be on the lookout for.

-During this two year span Ono landed roles in several anime such as Higurashi no Naku Koro ni, Lucky Star (as himself), Minami-ke, Rental Magica, Kaze no Stigma, between others.
+During this two-year span, Ono landed roles in several anime such as Higurashi no Naku Koro ni, Lucky Star (as himself), Minami-ke, Rental Magica, Kaze no Stigma, among others.

 2008 – 2009